iamhspatel2160419/FirebaseChatAppLBTA/README.md

     - perfect example of ios 9 constraints using NSAnchor of NSlayout for loginview
     - collection view of chat layout done in coding using two way
-    - Uiviewcontroller have called property called inputAccesoryView when scrolling happens and this property will be set
+    - UICollectionview have called property called inputAccesoryView when scrolling happens and this property will be set
           - collectionView?.keyboardDismissMode = .interactive